sdwowk/Checkers-Game/pygame/docs/reST/ref/examples.rst

    | :sg:`scroll.main(image_file=None) -> None`

    This example shows a scrollable image that has a zoom factor of eight.
-It uses the :func:`Surface.scroll` function to shift the image on the display surface.
+It uses the :meth:`Surface.scroll() <pygame.Surface.scroll>` function to shift the image on the display surface.
    A clip rectangle protects a margin area.
 If called as a function, the example accepts an optional image file path.
 If run as a program it takes an optional file path command line argument.
 If no file is provided a default image file is used.